-In general, the EEC conclude that the M.Sc. programme in cancer biology appears to be of high quality, fulfilling most, if not all, criteria set up by CYQAA.
-In the following, recommendations to consider are listed with the aim to further improve the programme, which is already running since several years in Nicosia and should therefore be improved compared to the originally given programme, given several years of chances to revise and improve based on student and other stakeholder input.
+In general, the EEC conclude that the B.Sc. programme in biomedical sciences appears to be of high quality, fulfilling most, if not all, criteria set up by CYQAA.
+In the following, recommendations to consider are listed with the aim to further improve the programme, which has already gone through a couple of cycles of improvement in the Nicosia version of the programme running successfully since several years.